-This food menu plugin now comes with the ability for you to generate a QR code that leads directly to your online menu.
+Restaurants no longer need to have a printed menu as the plugin comes with the ability for you to generate a QR code that leads directly to your online menu.
 You can place these, for example, at the tables in your restaurant, so guests can scan them and gain easy and quick access to the restaurant menu page on your website.

 There are several great benefits to utilizing your online menu in your restaurant, including: